1. Is it possible to apply for more than one LLM programme?

 7. What reading or preparation work is required before starting the programme?

-We do not require or recommend any preparation or advance reading before starting your LLM.
+We do not require any preparation or advance reading before starting your LLM.

 8. How much and where to buy Books and Class materials?

 Each module will have its own recommendations or requirements for books and class materials.
 Many class materials are provided for reading or printing via our on-line teaching tool (QMPlus Virtual Learning Environment).
 This will be explained in class and full reading lists will be provided at that time.

 As a very rough guide, we estimate that books could cost the student between £100 -£300 in total depending on modules taken.
 Some modules may produce an in-house compilation of statutory materials which could cost less than a core published text book.

 Printing costs depend very much on students own preferences to read books/journal articles in the library, online or buy/print them.
 QM and the School of Law provide limited printing credits to assist with this.